opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

             * **OPTFLOW_USE_INITIAL_FLOW** Use initial estimations stored in  ``nextPts`` .
 If the flag is not set, then ``prevPts`` is copied to ``nextPts`` and is considered as the initial estimate.

             * **OPTFLOW_LK_GET_MIN_EIGENVALS** Use minimum eigen values as a error measure (see ``minEigThreshold`` description).
-If the flag is not set, then L1 norm between patches around the original and a moved point divided by number of pixels in a window is used as a error measure.
+If the flag is not set, then L1 distance between patches around the original and a moved point divided by number of pixels in a window is used as a error measure.

     :param minEigThreshold: The algorithm computes a minimum eigen value of a 2x2 normal matrix of optical flow equations (this matrix is called a spatial gradient matrix in [Bouguet00]_) divided by number of pixels in a window.
 If this value is less then ``minEigThreshold`` then a corresponding feature is filtered out and its flow is not computed.
 So it allows to remove bad points earlier and speed up the computation.